 Class 101.
-Individual Educational Booth/Project Exhibit - Junior Exhibitor Class 102.
-Individual Educational Booth/Project Exhibit - Senior Exhibitor Class 103.
+Individual Educational Booth/Project Exhibit - Junior Exhibitor

+Class 102.
+Individual Educational Booth/Project Exhibit - Senior Exhibitor

+Class 103.
 4-H Club Officer Notebook

-DIVISION D - CLOTHING AND TEXTILES (Sewing and Textile Design and Shopping In Style)
+DIVISION D - CLOTHING AND TEXTILES

+(Sewing and Textile Design and Shopping In Style)

 - 1. All 4-H/FFA General Rules apply. - 2.
 To be eligible to compete in the Clothing & Textiles division, an exhibitor must be enrolled in the Sewing and Textile Design and/or Shopping In Style project in 4-H Online by May 1. - 3.
-A completed Clothing & Textiles Project Record document for each clothing and textiles exhibit (construction and fashion revue) entered online at FairEntry is due to the Osborne Extension Office no later than the pre-fair deadline of July 8, or the exhibit will be lowered one ribbon placing.
+A completed Clothing & Textiles Project Record document for each clothing and textiles exhibit (construction and fashion revue) entered online at FairEntry is due to the Osborne Extension Office no later than the pre-fair deadline of July 7 or the exhibit will be lowered one ribbon placing.
 Submit at the office or email to kimn@ksu.edu.
 The document can be handwritten or typed. - 4.
-Judging will begin at 1:30p.m. on Sunday, July 21 at the Osborne First Christian Church.
+Judging will begin at 1:30p.m. on Sunday, July 20 at the Osborne First Christian Church.
 A schedule will be set up for judging.
 Please be available throughout judging, as scheduled times are approximate. - 5.
-The Public Fashion Revue will be held at 3:30p.m. on July 21.
+The Public Fashion Revue will be held directly following completion of Sewing & Textile Design and Shopping In Style judging.
 Participation is required to receive premium and awards, unless special permission for absence is granted by the superintendent. - 6.
 Clothing and Textiles superintendents and clothing exhibitors will work on the Clothing and Textiles display after the public Fashion Revue.
 Exhibits should be hung on swivel or wire hangers.
 The entry card and judging award should be attached to the garment.
 Superintendents are responsible for organizing the display.